Helping you meet your regulatory needs

 NIST SP 800-53 Rev. 4

-This report, produced by leading compliance assessor Coalfire, outlines how CrowdStrike Falcon Host can assist organizations in their compliance efforts with respect to National Institute of Standards and Technology (NIST).
+This report, produced by leading compliance assessor Coalfire, outlines how CrowdStrike Falcon can assist organizations in their compliance efforts with respect to National Institute of Standards and Technology (NIST).
 NIST Special Publication 800-53 Revision 4 is a security control standard that provides guidelines for selecting technical, physical, and operational security controls for components of an information system that processes, stores, or transmits federal information.
 In summary, the report shows:

-CrowdStrike Falcon Host is a suitable solution for addressing the system protection and monitoring controls identified in NIST SP 800-53 Rev. 4.
+CrowdStrike Falcon is a suitable solution for addressing the system protection and monitoring controls identified in NIST SP 800-53 Rev. 4.

-This report, produced by leading compliance assessor Coalfire, outlines how CrowdStrike Falcon Host can assist organizations in their compliance efforts with respect to the Federal Financial Institutions Examination Council (FFIEC).
+This report, produced by leading compliance assessor Coalfire, outlines how CrowdStrike Falcon can assist organizations in their compliance efforts with respect to the Federal Financial Institutions Examination Council (FFIEC).
 This framework defines baseline technical, physical, and operational security controls necessary for protecting customer financial information.
-CrowdStrike’s Falcon Host platform was evaluated against the 2016 release of the FFIEC IT Examiner’s Handbook for Information Security, a document that provides guidance for examiners auditing financial institutions to determine the level of security risks to the institution’s information systems.
+CrowdStrike’s Falcon platform was evaluated against the 2016 release of the FFIEC IT Examiner’s Handbook for Information Security, a document that provides guidance for examiners auditing financial institutions to determine the level of security risks to the institution’s information systems.
 In summary, the report shows:

-CrowdStrike Falcon Host capabilities in detection and responding to threats, and associated collection of endpoint activities data, make it a suitable solution for addressing system protection and monitoring controls required for FFIEC compliance.
+CrowdStrike Falcon capabilities in detection and responding to threats, and associated collection of endpoint activities data, make it a suitable solution for addressing system protection and monitoring controls required for FFIEC compliance.

 PFI: PCI FORENSICS INVESTIGATOR